 If you don’t qualify for the work allowance, your Universal Credit payment will go down by 63p for every £1 on all your earnings.

-Employer-paid benefits, such as Statutory Maternity, Paternity, Adoption and Sick Pay are treated at earnings and will be affected by the taper.
+Employer-paid benefits, such as Statutory Maternity, Paternity, Adoption and Sick Pay are treated as earnings and are affected by the taper.

 Watch the video from the Department for Work and Pensions (DWP) to find out.